isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 idea here is that we have defined a type `BinTree A` and an operation `insert :
 A → BinTree A → BinTree A` in such a way that they are not guaranteed to be correct.
-In order to subsequently prove them correct, we added an additional layer on top, namely `IsBST` and `bst-insert` which assert our invariants after the fact.
+In order to subsequently prove them correct, we added an additional layer on top, namely `type:IsBST` and `def:bst-insert` which assert our invariants after the fact.
 This is a very natural way of proving things, and is a natural extension of the way we usually do computer science: do the implementation, and tack the tests on afterwards.